hotpotking-lol/PPO-implementation-in-Pytorch/README.md

 # PPO-implementation-in-Pytorch
-A revised version of PPO implementation from nikhilbarhate99
+A revised version of PPO implementation from nikhilbarhate99, only for Continuous action space Add mini-batch